pe-st/md/git.md

 - git log
+  git log --pretty=format:"%h %s" --graph
+  With author date and name
-  git log --pretty=format:"%h %s" --graph git log --pretty=format:"%h %ai %an: %s" --all
+  git log --pretty=format:"%h %ai %an: %s" --all
+  With complete hash and the internal date format git log --pretty=format:"%H %ad %ai %an: %s" --date=raw --all
 - git diff HEAD

   The HEAD is a pointer that holds your position within all your different commits.